Skip to content

 Add a CITE Action Template

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a CITE action template.
+If the exercise administrator has granted the appropriate permissions, follow these steps to add a CITE action template.

 Blueprint CITE Action Template OE